-@ECHO OFF

-REM Configure your favorite diff3/merge program here.
-SET DIFF3="C:\Program Files\Funky Stuff\My Merge Tool.exe"

-REM Subversion provides the paths we need as the ninth, tenth, and eleventh REM parameters.
+''' @ECHO OFF REM Configure your favorite diff3/merge program here.
+SET DIFF3="C:\Program Files\Funky Stuff\My Merge Tool.exe" REM Subversion provides the paths we need as the ninth, tenth, and eleventh REM parameters.
 But we only have access to nine parameters at a time, so we REM shift our nine-parameter window twice to let us get to what we need.
-SHIFT SHIFT SET MINE=%7 SET OLDER=%8 SET YOURS=%9

-REM Call the merge command (change the following line to make sense for REM your merge program). %DIFF3% --older %OLDER% --mine %MINE% --yours %YOURS%

-REM After performing the merge, this script needs to print the contents REM of the merged file to stdout.
+SHIFT SHIFT SET MINE=%7 SET OLDER=%8 SET YOURS=%9 REM Call the merge command (change the following line to make sense for REM your merge program). %DIFF3% --older %OLDER% --mine %MINE% --yours %YOURS% REM After performing the merge, this script needs to print the contents REM of the merged file to stdout.
 Do that in whatever way you see fit.
 REM Return an errorcode of 0 on successful merge, 1 if unresolved conflicts REM remain in the result.
-Any other errorcode will be treated as fatal.
+Any other errorcode will be treated as fatal. '''

 Chapter 8.
-Developer Information
+Embedding Subversion

-Subversion has a modular design, implemented as a collection of C libraries.
-Each library has a well-defined purpose and interface, and those interfaces are available not only for Subversion itself to use, but for any software that wishes to embed or otherwise programmatically control Subversion.
-Most of those interfaces are available not only in C, but also in higher-level languages such as Python or Java.
+Subversion has a modular design: it's implemented as a collection of libraries written in C. Each library has a well-defined purpose and Application Programming Interface (API), and that interface is available not only for Subversion itself to use, but for any software that wishes to embed or otherwise programmatically control Subversion.
+Additionally, Subversion's API is available not only to other C programs, but also to programs written in higher-level languages such as Python, Perl, Java, or Ruby.

-This chapter is for those who wish to interact with Subversion through its public Application Programming Interface (API) or various language bindings.
+This chapter is for those who wish to interact with Subversion through its public API or its various language bindings.
 If you wish to write robust wrapper scripts around Subversion functionality to simplify your own life, are trying to develop more complex integrations between Subversion and other pieces of software, or just have an interest in Subversion's various library modules and what they offer, this chapter is for you.
 If, however, you don't foresee yourself participating with Subversion at such a level, feel free to skip this chapter with the confidence that your experience as a Subversion user will not be affected.